Stocks, Bonds etc. -> Investing Tax Issues -> Exchange-traded funds (ETFs)

 Tax Treatment of Income From Investments in Exchange-Traded Funds (ETFs)

-This information is regarding investments which are held outside of RRSPs or other registered accounts.
+This information is regarding investments which are held outside of RRSPs or other registered accounts, and are held in a Canadian brokerage or financial institution.

 ETFs are funds whose goal is to achieve the same return as a stock index.
 The MER, or management expense ratio for ETFs is much lower than for mutual funds, and there are no front end or back end loads (fees) for ETFs.
 They are traded like a stock, with brokerage commissions paid on the purchase and sale.
 There are many types of exchange traded funds available, such as SPDRs (Standard & Poor Depository Receipts, also know as Spiders), iShares (Canadian and US), Diamonds, and others.